We do not have our own building and therefore have no place for a vegetable garden. Can we still use the method?

 Yes, that can be done by dividing the group into smaller groups with their own supervisor.
 In particular, it is the intention of the oldest children that they study the Bible together and exchange ideas about it.
 Then it is nice that this happens in smaller groups so that they can all speak.
 In the younger children there is usually a Bible story told and that is central.
 For the processing operations it is sometimes necessary to divide the group.

-We only have 5 children in the age category from 5 to 12, can we still work with Er on !?
+We only have 5 children in the age category from 5 to 12, can we still work with Let's go?

 Yes, that's possible.
 In that case you can work with the material of the group of 6-9 years old.
 This also offers sufficient challenge for the older children.
 It does not work the other way around.
 The lessons are too complicated for younger children.

-Is the material also suitable for children from 3 up to and including 5 years?
+Is the material also suitable for children from3 up to 5 years?

 Our experience is that the lessons are often too high for children younger than 5 years.
 They should really be in group 3.